Italian playing cards: Sarde

 The Sardinian (Sarde) deck is the most similar in design to those used in Spain, due to the long cultural links of Spain and Sardinia, dating back to before Sardinia became part of Italy.

 Sardinian cards include tiny index numbers in the top left corners (as do cards in Spain), with the indices following the values on Spanish cards (Knave, Knight and King are marked 10, 11 and 12, as per a 48-card Spanish deck, even though the Sardinian deck only contains the standard Italian set of 40).
 The Ace of Coins is also the only regional Italian design to actually feature a large golden coin, with space for the tax stamp underneath, as opposed to an open circle in other Italian decks.

 The names of the suits in the Sardinian language also show Spanish influence - whereas Cuppas, Bastos and Ispadas have the same meaning in Sardinian as in Italian, the suit of Coins is called Oros (meaning "golds", as the suit is called in Spanish) rather than Italian Denari.
 Similarly, the Knave is called Sutta (Sota in Spanish), as opposed to Italian Fante.

 Piacentine

+The Piacentine pattern is another Spanish-suited pack.
+The cards are long and narrow, typically measuring 50 x 94 mm.
+Formerly single-headed, the court cards have usually been double-headed since the mid-20th century.
+The design is rather more ornate than the Neapolitan pattern.
+Distinctive features include the crowned eagle forming the background to the Ace of Coins, red faces in the centre of the coins themselves, the horse on the Cavalier of Clubs riding away from the viewer and the King of Coins brandishing an axe.

+Viterbesi

+Now extinct, the Viterbesi pattern is a type of playing card from the city of Viterbo.
+The design is similar to the Piacentine and Romagnole pattern, with which they are confused with.
+Some similarities include the Ace of Swords looking like that of the Romagnole and the Ace of Coins is similar to Piacentine's, but the eagle has a lighter head, neck and legs than the rest of the body and have different color schemes.
+Some distinctions include all the knights and king cards facing left instead of right, certain sword cards have a drop point blade instead of strait.
+These cards measured 48 x 88 mm.